ikuhamada/state-doc/manual.rst

   NLAY: Number of atomic layers to be considered between `ZMIN` and `ZMAX`

-  EMIN: Minimum energy in eV (default: -0.5 Hartree ~ -13.6 eV)
+  EMIN: Minimum energy in eV (default: -0.5 hartree ~ -13.6 eV)

-  EMAX: Maximum energy in eV (default: 0.3 Hartree ~ 8.2 eV)
+  EMAX: Maximum energy in eV (default: 0.3 hartree ~ 8.2 eV)

   NDOSE: Energy mesh (integer) for the density of states calculation (default: 2000)

-  EWIDTH: Smearing width for the Gaussian broadening in eV (default: 0.01 Hartree ~ 0.3 eV)
+  EWIDTH: Smearing width for the Gaussian broadening in eV (default: 0.01 hartree ~ 0.3 eV)

 &KPOINTS_BAND ... &END